nih-at/nihtest-cpp/README.md

 Tests are run in a sandbox directory to guarantee a clean separation of the test.

-It checks that exit code, standard and error outputs are as expcted and compares the files in the sandbox after the run with the expected results.
+It checks that exit code, standard and error outputs are as expected and compares the files in the sandbox after the run with the expected results.

 It is written in C++ and a bit of C and only needs the standard library.